matloff/Rdsm/README.md

   sort by inspecting the shared variable **nextRowNum**.
 It increments that variable by 1, using the old value as the row it will now sort.

-* The incrementing much be done *atomically*.
+* The incrementing must be done *atomically*.
 Remember, **nextRowNum** is a shared variable.
 Say its value is currently 7, and two threads execute the incrementation at about the same time.
-We'd like one thread to next sort row 8 and the other to sort row 9, with the new value of **nextRowNum** now being 10.
+We'd like one thread to next sort row 7 and the other to sort row 8, with the new value of **nextRowNum** now being 9.
 But if there is no constraint on simultaneous access, both threads may get the value 7, with **nextRowNum** now being 8.
 Use of **rthreadsAtomicInc** ensures that only one thread can access **nextRowNum** at a time.